Praqma/helmsman/docs/desired_state_specification.md

 ## Helm Repos

-Optional : No.
+Optional : Yes.

 Synopsis: defines the Helm repos where your charts can be found.
 You can add as many repos as you like.
 Public repos can be added without any additional setup.
 Private repos require authentication.

-> AS of version v0.2.0, both AWS S3 and Google GCS buckets can be used for private repos (using the [Helm S3](https://github.com/hypnoglow/helm-s3) and [Helm GCS](https://github.com/nouney/helm-gcs) plugins).
+> As of version v0.2.0, both AWS S3 and Google GCS buckets can be used for private repos (using the [Helm S3](https://github.com/hypnoglow/helm-s3) and [Helm GCS](https://github.com/nouney/helm-gcs) plugins).

+> As of version v1.8.0, you can use private repos with basic auth and you can use pre-configured helm repos.

 Authenticating to private helm repos:
 - **For S3 repos**: you need to have valid AWS access keys in your environment variables.
 See [here](https://github.com/hypnoglow/helm-s3#note-on-aws-authentication) for more details.